-This recycled project shares tips for making garden art dogs from old rubber boots or wellies.
+This recycled project shares tips for creating garden art dogs from repurposed rubber boots or wellies.
+It is inspired by UK artist David Kemp and his garden dogs made from old miner’s boots.

 Dog Boot Inspiration